Salatwurzel/deb-startHelper/README.md

 # deb-startHelper

-A personal tool made for fresh Debian installations.
+Small and simple GUI-Application, made for Debian 13 after a fresh installation.

 ### **Currently in alpha, things may break!**